January 1958 Radio-Electronics

 "I'd rather not answer that question yet," Red observed.
 "Then what next?"

 "That's when I turn the green gun back on and check to see whether the green

 light is still straight."
-(See Fig.
+(See Fig. 3.)

 "A little green touchup might be in order," Red agreed.